henrrrik/henrrrik.github.com/_posts/2009-02-27-using-the-html5-video-tag-with-a-flash-fallback.md

 ---
 layout: post
-title: Using the HTML5 <video> tag with a Flash fallback
+title: Using the HTML5 &lt;video&gt; tag with a Flash fallback
 created: 1235696691
 ---
 The HTML5 `<video>` tag makes it possible to embed video clips in web pages much like how the `<img>` tag works for images.
 The browser itself provides the playback functionality without any need for plugins like Quicktime or Flash.